-When you have identified the presentation purpose and the audience, you can begin gathering andorganising the information.
+When you have identified the presentation purpose and the audience, you can begin gathering and organising the information.
+It is good to have a clear understanding of the topic to ensure you deliver the right message, deliver a concise and clear message and align to the expectations of the audience.

 Sources of information include:

-- · the internet
+- the internet

-- · company intranet and databases
+- company intranet and databases

-- · company policies and procedures
+- company policies and procedures

-- · codes of practice, government legislation, industry bodies
+- codes of practice, government legislation, industry bodies

 - managers

-- · your work mates and peers
+- your workmates and peers

-When gathering information be aware that:
+When gathering information, be aware that: